 The Telstra Entity and its Australian resident wholly owned entities elected to form a tax consolidated group from 1 July 2002.
 The Telstra Entity, as the head entity in the tax consolidated group, recognises in addition to its transactions, the current tax liabilities and the deferred tax assets arising from unused tax losses and tax credits for all entities in the group.
 The Telstra Entity and the entities in the tax consolidated group account for their own current tax expense and deferred tax amounts.
-These tax amounts are measured as if each entity in the tax consolidated group.
+These tax amounts are measured as if each entity in the tax consolidated group continues to be a separate taxpayer within the group.